t-jones14/Arduino-Nextion-PC-System-Control-Panel/README.md

 Overall, this project is rather simple...
 If you're somewhat semi-technically inclined.

+I highly encourage you to do your research and not take on any task you're not 110% comfortable with.
+As a reminder, this project is provided AS-IS with ZERO WARRANTY in any way, shape, or form.
+You're on your own.
+If you fry your motherboard, that's on you.

+The saying goes: "*Measure twice, cut once.*" - Abide by it.

 ### Here's What You Will Need

 Links to all used components included.
+I am not receiving any commissions if you use any of the links below.

-* General Electronics Experience (Recommended)
+* General Electronics Experience (Highly Recommended)
 * Various Electronics Components
     * X3 Schottky Diodes: <a href="https://www.amazon.com/gp/product/B07YG8K1R9">Amazon</a>
     * X2 LED: <a href="https://www.amazon.com/gp/product/B01C19ENDM">Amazon</a>